A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 It is common to consciously repress unpleasant experiences.
 Many psychologists believe that unconscious repression of traumatic experiences such as sexual abuse or rape is a defense mechanism which backfires.
 The unpleasant experience is forgotten but not forgiven.
 It lurks beneath consciousness and allegedly causes a myriad of psychological and physical problems from bulimia to insomnia to suicide.

 The theory of unconsciously repressing the memory of traumatic experiences is controversial.
 There is little scientific evidence to support either the notion that traumatic experiences are typically unconsciously repressed or that unconscious memories of traumatic events are significant causal factors in physical or mental illness.
-Most people do not forget traumatic experiences unless they are rendered unconscious at the time of the experience.
-No one has identified a single case where a specific traumatic experience in childhood was repressed and the repressed memory of the event, rather than the event itself, caused a specific psychiatric or physical disorder in adulthood.
+Most people do not forget traumatic experiences unless they are very young or are rendered unconscious at the time of the experience.

 The strength of the scientific evidence for repression depends on exactly how the term is defined.
 When defined narrowly as intentional suppression of an experience, there is little reason to doubt that it exists.
 But when we talk about a repression mechanism that operates unconsciously and defensively to block out traumatic experiences, the picture becomes considerably murkier.